 Oh, sorry, did I say dumped?
-I meant abandoned forever because I’m a worthless piece of shit and nobody will ever love me, etc, etc, etc….”
+I meant “abandoned forever because I’m a worthless piece of shit and nobody will ever love me, etc, etc, etc….”

 One of the most self-destructive symptoms of BPD is an intense and overwhelming fear of abandonment.
 This fear often triggers the display of other symptoms – erratic moods, paranoia, splitting and impulsive behaviour, all of which are great at creating unstable, toxic relationships and making our fear of abandonment a self-fulfilling prophecy.

 However, even though most of us are pretty used to breakups, we often deal with them very, very badly.
 This is because breakups are our biggest fear and can initiate some of BPD’s most life-threatening symptoms: chronic emptiness and suicidal thoughts.

 I’ve had depression since I was a pre-teen, but my depression after a breakup can get really, really bad.
 Here are some little titbits of wisdom when it comes to going through a breakup when you have borderline personality disorder.

 Don’t Be So Hard On Yourself If Your Relationship Fails Because of Your BPD

 Honestly, I’ve beaten myself up so much in the past.
 I’ve fallen into deep self-hatred plenty of times, telling myself that I deserve to suffer for my clingy, neurotic bullshit.
 However, attacking myself only made my symptoms worse and didn’t lessen any of the pain of the breakup.